Getting Into Consulting With a Low GPA: What MBB Actually Requires (2026)

 The firms do not publish cutoffs.
 What's known comes from recruiter reports, alumni accounts, and patterns observed by career coaches who work with hundreds of candidates per year.

-"Low GPA" in this context means below the firm's informal benchmark — roughly:
+"Low GPA" in this context means below the range that usually makes screening easier:

 How GPA Screening Actually Works

-For context on building the full application profile that supports GPA: see our consulting resume guide and consulting networking guide.
+For context on building the full application profile that supports GPA: see our consulting resume guide, consulting networking guide, consulting behavioral interview guide, and the broader how to get into consulting roadmap that covers all six steps from targeting to offer.

 When GPA Cutoffs Are Waived

-Based on data from Hacking the Case Interview's low GPA guide and MConsultingPrep's McKinsey GPA analysis, the most common circumstances in which below-threshold candidates pass the screen:
+Based on patterns discussed by Hacking the Case Interview's low GPA guide and MConsultingPrep's McKinsey GPA analysis, below-threshold candidates tend to be more competitive when they can show several of these signals:

 1. Internal Referral